-Strategy: Develop a Course Schedule Task Force Unit Objective: A.1: Improve retention, persistence, and completion Requestor: Jim Hull

-Description: The purpose of this task force will be to define scheduling needs and recommend appropriate software technology needed to develop a more consistent scheduling process that recognizes the interdependency between departmental course needs and offerings.
-They will also utilize data to review and evaluate our current scheduling process, recommending changes and improvements necessary to create a streamlined, relevant and efficient scheduling process that keeps students needs as the priority.
+Strategy: Develop a Course Schedule Task Force Unit Objective: A.1: Improve retention, persistence, and completion Requestor: Jim Hull recommend approp scheduling process needs and offerings scheduling process, rpose of this task force will be to define scheduling needs and priate software technology needed to develop a more consistent that recognizes the interdependency between departmental course .
+They will also utilize data to review and evaluate our current recommending changes and improvements necessary to create a at and efficient scheduling process that keeps students needs as the

-Strategy: Finish What You Started Campaign

-Unit Objective: A.1: Improve retention, persistence, and completion

-Requestor: Business Division

-Description: Every two years, our division plans to request a database of business majors who have started, but not finished, degrees and certificates and actively market to them to complete their degrees/certificates.
+Strategy: Finish What You Started Campaign Unit Objective: A.1: Improve retention, persistence, and completion Requestor: Business Division who have started, b Description: Every two years, our division plans to request a database of business majors who have started, but not finished, degrees and certificates and actively market to them to complete their degrees/certificates.

-Strategy: Improve Class Scheduling

-Unit Objective: A.1: Improve retention, persistence, and completion

-Requestor: Charles Jarrell

-Description: As a division, we are going to work as a team to develop a student friendly class offerings schedule.
-With the decrease in enrollment, the need to strategically schedule classes has never been more important.
-With the collaboration of the entire division, this will lend extra eyes and minds about how to best serve our students.
-The goal will be to make a student friendly schedule.
-By working together, we will have a collegial by-in to the process on what is best for students.
+Strategy: Improve Class Scheduling Unit Objective: A.1: Improve retention, persistence, and completion Requestor: Charles Jarrell class offerings sche schedule classes ha division, this will len will be to make a st vision, we are going to work as a team to develop a student friendly dule.
+With the decrease in enrollment, the need to strategically s never been more important.
+With the collaboration of the entire id extra eyes and minds about how to best serve our students.
+The goal udent friendly schedule.
+By working together, we will have a collegial s on what is best for students.

-Strategy: Increase Employer and John Deere Involvement in the Education Process Unit Objective: A.1: Improve retention, persistence, and completion Requestor: Allen Drake

-Description: Attend meetings with the John Deere field staff with the idea of helping them to better understand the challenges of our students and to request more involvement from the field staff.
+Strategy: Increase Employer and John Deere Involvement in the Education Process Unit Objective: A.1: Improve retention, persistence, and completion Requestor: Allen Drake Description: Attend meetings with the John Deere field staff with the idea of hel ping them to better understan d the challenges of our students and to request more involve ment from the field staff.
 Deere & Co. field people are constantly changing jobs from level to level and also different locations.
 This will have to be an on-going effort.
 Meet with more John Deere dealership personnel to help them better understand the necessity of keeping in touch with their students throughout the entire education process.

-Strategy: Pre-Veterinary Medicine Boot Camp

-Unit Objective: A.1: Improve retention, persistence, and completion

-Requestor: Maria Boerngen

-Description: This would be a one-day "boot camp" for incoming LLC students who have selected AS.PVET as their major.
-It will include information about the academic rigor and expectations for success in this course of study, career planning guidance, and speakers from the UIUC College of Veterinary Medicine and local veterinarians.
-Students will also be provided with alternative majors and career paths related to their interest in animals.
+Strategy: Pre-Veterinary Medicine Boot Camp Unit Objective: A.1: Improve retention, persistence, and completion Requestor: Maria Boerngen selected AS.PVET as expectations for suc from the UIUC Colle auld be a one-day "boot camp" for incoming LLC students who have their major.
+It will include information about the academic rigor and cess in this course of study, career planning guidance, and speakers ge of Veterinary Medicine and local veterinarians.
+Students will also be ative majors and career paths related to their interest in animals.